Noksek2/ImageCompressor/README.md

 -   **Message option**: Choose the type of messages to display in the log.
 (Show all, Only error, None).
 -   **Clear message**: Clears all messages from the log.

-## Features
-- JPG and BMP are supported (Experimentally: WEBP, PNG).

-- Image rotation in 90-degree increments (90, 180, 270) and flipping (horizontal, vertical).

-- Quality adjustment (stable only for JPG, JPEG, BMP).
-- Image resizing (by ratio or custom dimensions).
-- Message output options: Show All, Show Errors Only, Show None.

 ## Details